Inmate crashes stolen Winston County Sheriff’s Office cruiser in Decatur

 Police said the vehicle hit another vehicle and a light pole at the intersection of Cedar Lake Road and Highway 31 South.

-Authorities said the crashed vehicle was a stolen Winston County Sheriff’s Office cruiser driven by an inmate.
+Authorities said the crashed vehicle was a stolen Winston County Sheriff’s Office cruiser driven by Wesley David Aldridge, 32, of Falkville.

-Charges are pending from both Winston County and Decatur Police, according to authorities.
+Police said Aldridge was charged with reckless endangerment, possession of drug paraphernalia, drug possession, improper lane usage, speed, driving with a revoked license and not using a turn signal.